svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_dedupe_part2.md

 ```

-- The system showed potential in reasoning about data similarities, offering a nuanced approach to score assignments.
+The system showed potential in reasoning about data similarities, offering a nuanced approach to score assignments.
 It grounds the model better, so the scores for different models are more consistent.

-- However, the results were not as aligned with our duplication detection goals as hoped.
+However, the results were not as aligned with our duplication detection goals as hoped.
 From time to time, the models decided to also deduct points.
-- This experiment underscores the importance of careful prompt design and the need for iterative testing to achieve optimal performance in complex tasks like data deduplication.

 ## Method 2: Linguistic Calibration Scales
 Inspired by ["Just Ask for Calibration"](https://arxiv.org/pdf/2305.14975.pdf) we adapted their approach using linguistic scales for better calibration.